pyaohtw/miseq_sample_info_merge/README.md

    * **Excel**: all fields plus filled-in `gRNA` expansions.
    * **CSV**: minimal columns for MiSeq, preserving only the original (pre-expanded) rows.

-## License

-MIT © Your Name / Your Organization

----

-Feel free to adjust any section, add screenshots, or link to issue trackers as needed!